Purpose

 Notice

-LOAD DATAstatement on tables with triggers. - To import data from an external file, you must have the
+LOAD DATAstatement. - To import data from an external file, you must have the

-- To load local files on a client, you must add the
+- When loading a client-side file, you must add the

---local-infile[=1]option when you start the MySQL client or OceanBase Command-Line Client (OBClient), to enable data loading from the local file system.
+--local-infile[=1]option when starting the MySQL/OBClient client to enable loading data from the local file system.

-OceanBase Database supports the following input files for the LOAD DATA statement:
+OceanBase Database supports the following input file types for the LOAD DATA statement:

-LOAD DATA INFILEstatement to load data from files on an OBServer node into database tables.Files in the local file system of the client: You can execute the
+LOAD DATA INFILEstatement to load data from these files into a database table.Client-side (local) files: These files are stored on the local file system of the client.
+You can use the

-LOAD DATA LOCAL INFILEstatement to load data from files in the file system of the local client into database tables.Note
+LOAD DATA LOCAL INFILEstatement to load data from these files into a database table.Note

-LOAD DATA LOCAL INFILEsyntax to load local data files.Files in an object storage service system: You can execute the
+LOAD DATA LOCAL INFILEstatement to load local data files.OSS files: These files are stored in the OSS file system.
+You can use the

-LOAD DATA REMOTE_OSS INFILEstatement to load data from files in an object storage service system into database tables.
+LOAD DATA REMOTE_OSS INFILEstatement to load data from these files into a database table.

 INSERTstatement to insert the data into the corresponding partition.

 To import data from an external file, you must have the FILE privilege.
-You can use the GRANT FILE ON *.* TO $user_name; statement to grant the privilege, where $user_name is the user that executes the LOAD DATA statement.
+You can use the GRANT FILE ON *.* TO $user_name; statement to grant this privilege, where $user_name is the user who needs to execute the LOAD DATA statement.

 Syntax